alfredosalzillo/rollup-plugin-multi-input/README.md

 ## Options

 ### relative `'src/'`
-Specific the relative path to use in the dist folder.
+Specify the relative path to use in the dist folder.

 Example:
 ```js